 Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
-In accordance with the SEC rules, our shares that may be acquired upon exercise or vesting of equity awards within 60 days of the date of the table below are deemed beneficially owned by the holders of such equity awards and are deemed outstanding for the purpose of computing the percentage of ownership of such person, but are not treated as outstanding for the purpose of computing the percentage of ownership of such person, but are not treated as outstanding for the purpose of computing the percentage of ownership of any other person.
-As of July 30, 2021, 202,590 Super Voting Shares and 78,992,636 Subordinate Voting Shares were issued and outstanding.
+In accordance with the SEC rules, our shares that may be acquired upon exercise or vesting of equity awards within 60 days of the date of the table below are deemed beneficially owned by the holders of such equity awards and are deemed outstanding for the purpose of computing the percentage of ownership of such person, but are not treated as outstanding for the purpose of computing the percentage of ownership of any other person.
+As of October 15, 2021, 202,590 Super Voting Shares and 97,958,010 Subordinate Voting Shares were issued and outstanding.

-Except as set out below, to the knowledge of the directors and officers of the Corporation, as of July 30, 2021, no person beneficially owns or exercises control over, directly or indirectly, voting securities carrying 10% or more of the voting rights attached to any class of voting securities of the Corporation:
+Except as set out below, to the knowledge of the directors and officers of the Corporation, as of October 15, 2021, no person beneficially owns or exercises control over, directly or indirectly, voting securities carrying 10% or more of the voting rights attached to any class of voting securities of the Corporation: